brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**Sourdough** — Robin Sloan

+A fun book on getting into a new hobby, and getting out of tech.
+I’m not a baker, but I really liked how Robin described the baking process.
+There weren’t many characters with real depth, but our protagonist was fun.

 **The Book of M** — Peng Shepherd

 An interesting take on a plague/zombie-style post-apocalypse.
 I had trouble putting this book down, and the story kept me reading most of the day.
 I got to hear Shepherd read from her book at a literary event in the bay, and I’m very glad I did—this book ruled.